yakshaving-art/hurrdurr/README.md

    backend` would return `ninja_dev, samurai, ronin`.
 1. You can use more than one query to assign to a level.

+### Project ACL management

+Project specific ALCs can be managed in 2 ways:

+1. By applying specific ACLs the same way we do with groups.
+By both declaring specific people at specific levels, or using query expansions.
+1. By sharing the project with a given group at a specific level.
+This will result in the whole group having access to the project at the shared level.

 ### ACL Leveling on expansion

 Every member that is defined in a group will get the higher level it could